nus-cs2103-AY2425S1/ip/docs/README.md

 ## Exiting the chat

-To exit the chat, just send 'bye' to Dawn!
+To exit the chat, just say ***bye*** to Dawn!
 Don't worry about losing the tasks and events that you've entered.
 Dawn will keep them in a safe place and load these tasks back for you when you next open the chat!

 **Example #1** `bye`
 ```